Chris Tsui Hesse

 Christian Tsui Hesse, popularly known as Chris Hesse (born 29 August 1932) is a Ghanaian cinematographer, filmmaker, film administrator, photographer and Presbyterian minister who is known for his cinematography in several award-winning films such as the critically acclaimed Love Brewed in the African Pot (1980) and Heritage Africa (1989).
-He was the personal photographer of Ghana's first President, Dr Kwame Nkrumah.
+He was the personal cinematographer of Ghana's first President, Dr Kwame Nkrumah.
 Chris Hesse helped to document the visual history of the political leadership and development of the country.
 He also worked for the United Nations, serving as a photographer, documenting the Congo crisis in 1960.

 Early life and education

 Chris Tsui Hesse was born on 29 August 1932 at Osu, Accra.
 He attended the all-boys' Presbyterian boarding middle school, the Salem School and the Odorgonno Secondary School, obtaining the Cambridge Overseas Certificate in 1954.
 In the same year, he was employed at the Ghana Film Industry Corporation (GFIC).
 He attended the National Film School in Łódź in Poland and graduated in 1960.
 He also obtained a post-graduate certificate in Film and TV Arts from the University of Sorbonne in Paris.
 His other academic credentials include a Bachelor of Divinity (1985) and a PhD (1989) in Film and Arts, both earned from the University of Southern California, California.